jar-o/dumdum/README.md

 " | dumdum
 ```

-Then you can test with
+This will create a server listening on the default port (`8001`).
+You can test with

 ```
 % curl http://localhost:8001/hello